Nitrokey/nitrokey-documentation/source/components/software/nk-app1/index.rst

       in a terminal and follow the instruction below.

    The latest Nitrokey App is available as Snap package which is available for many Linux distributions and which ensures that you always have the latest version installed.
-   Snapd is already installed on Ubuntu, for distros like Arch, Debian, Fedora, or Gentoo you need to `install snapd <https://snapcraft.io/>`__ first.
+   Snap is already installed on Ubuntu, for distributions like Arch, Debian, Fedora, or Gentoo you need to `install snapd <https://snapcraft.io/>`__ first.
 As soon as you have Snap installed you can open a terminal and type

    .. code-block:: bash